WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-05-history-of-the-pack-the-book-of-secrets-pt1.md

 Machiel had been searching for the text ever since he had learned of its existence.

-Written by one of the greatest generals of the late chinese Spring And Autumn Period, the book was said to contain powerful magic.
+Written by a great general during the late chinese Spring And Autumn Period, the book was said to contain powerful magic.
 Dangerous spells that could turn fields into mud.
 Grass into fire.
 Metal into sludge.
 Materialize entire armies out of thin air.
 Swallow enemies whole.

 Only a hundred copies had been made.
 Written on the cut slats of bamboo, stripped from the shields and spears of defeated enemies.
 Penned in ink squeezed from the bladders of octopi, cuttlefish and squid.